UAE recycling: Residents and government must share responsibility

-“From the moment I employ a man to turn on an engine [of a vehicle] that will go to pick up recyclables, that’s the moment the ticker starts,” said Stuart Fleming, chief executive of Enviroserve, a local company that recycles electronics.
+“From the moment I employ a man to turn on an engine that will go to pick up recyclables, that’s the moment the ticker starts,” said Stuart Fleming, chief executive of Enviroserve, a local company that recycles electronics.

 “Those are costs we have to take into account.
 Then you have the cost of employing people to sift through the waste.”

 Mr Fleming said recycling was not only about monetary costs but also carbon footprints, which can be reduced with improved facilities and efficiency but if done poorly, the effort can be detrimental.

 “We need people to take into account the amount it costs companies and the environment to produce this waste,” said Nidaa Al Ahmadi from Bee’ah, Sharjah’s waste-management company.

 “Without their help we can’t exactly be efficient.
 That’s why more awareness is needed.”

 Contaminated recyclables upset the process, requiring companies to hire people to separate waste.

 The consumer must take into account the collection service that the Government has implemented to encourage recycling.

 Some countries have one collection point for a group of residences as opposed to a bin for each house.
 This is to cut the cost of lorries having to drive to each house to pick up rubbish.